chintan9/plyr-react/README.md

 #### Familiar with Git?

 ```
-  > git clone git@github.com:KaiHotz/react-rollup-boilerplate.git
+  > git clone git@github.com:KaiHotz/plyr-react.git
-  > cd react-rollup-boilerplate
+  > cd plyr-react
   > yarn install
 ```

 #### Not Familiar with Git?
-Click [here](https://github.com/KaiHotz/react-rollup-boilerplate/archive/master.zip) to download the .zip file.
+Click [here](https://github.com/KaiHotz/plyr-react/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
   > yarn install